-We have audited the consolidated financial statements of Newmarket Hydro Holdings Inc., which comprise the consolidated statement of financial position as at December 31, 2018, and the consolidated statements of changes in equity and accumulated other comprehensive income, income and comprehensive income and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Newmarket-Tay Power Distribution Ltd., which comprise the statement of financial position as at December 31, 2018, and the statements of changes in equity and accumulated other comprehensive income, income, comprehensive income and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the company as at December 31, 2018, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2018, and its financial performance and its cash flows for the year then ended in accordance with IFRS.